 I am a semi-retired ex-Head of Psychology (Woodhouse Grove, Bradford).
 Until June 2013 I also taught A-Level Psychology and Sociology one day a week at another school (Rossett, Harrogate).
 I have also taught Psychology and Sociology on a university access course at Leeds City College.
-The 'semi-retired' is because, in addition to tutoring, I carry out one-to-one therapy for clients using a mix of Cognitive Behavioural Therapy and Neuro-Linguistic Programming and I teach adult evening classes ('night school') at Rossett and Shipley College.
+The 'semi-retired' is because, in addition to tutoring, I also teach adult evening classes ('night school') at Rossett and Shipley College.

 I have taught the AQA Psychology specification very successfully on a part-time basis since 2003 and began tutoring in it in 2007.

 With regard to Sociology, I have taught the AQA specification since 2007 and tutored in it since 2011.